shahirtaj/use-concept-detection/README.md

 ## License

 Distributed under the MIT license.
-See LICENSE.txt for more information.
+See ''LICENSE'' for more information.